Mr-SK534/portfolio/README.md

 - **CSS3** – custom properties, grid, flexbox, transitions
 - **JavaScript (ES6)** – interactivity & dynamic effects

----

-### 🚀 How to Use

-1. Clone or download this repository.
-2. Edit the HTML files (`about.html`, `skills.html`, `projects.html`, `education.html`, `contact.html`, etc.) to update your own information.
-3. Update project cards/links in `projects.html` with your repo URLs and live demos.
-4. Open `index.html` in your browser to see your portfolio.

----

 ### 🖥️ Live Demo